 Governance Committee: Responsible for conducting the annual nominations process for CoC Board of Directors in compliance with Section VII.
 The Governance Committee shall consist of (3) three members of the Leadership Council, or designees, and (3) three members of the Membership Council.

 Improvement, Coordination and Training Committee: Responsible for issues related to CoC wide policy, procedures and training.

+Housing Committee: Responsible for making final recommendations to the CoC Board on the planning, CoC wide policies, procedures, implementation and oversight needed to ensure adequate housing stock and access for those at risk of or experiencing homelessness.

 B. Ad Hoc Committees.
 The CoC Executive Board shall create ad hoc committees as necessary to accomplish its purpose, roles and responsibilities.
 Ad Hoc Committees could include both existing and to be formed groups focused on planning for a task specific activity or function such as the Homeless Count.
 These committees may include staff from provider and government organizations, consumers, funders, etc.